 NO2 exhaust gases from diesel engines

 Nitrogen oxide forms during the combustion of diesel.
 NO2 is a very strong respiratory poison, damages the mucous membranes and irritates the eyes.
-NO2 is responsible for coughing, bronchitis and even pulmonary oedema.
+Moreover, NO2 is responsible for cough, bronchitis and even pulmonary edema.
 Humans can detect NO2 through their sense of smell, as it smells similar to chlorine.
 But the concentration emitted by car exhausts is usually not sufficient to be perceived by the sense of smell.
 Here, too, a gas sensor must be used for reliable detection.

 In fact, parking in an underground car park with a vehicle running on liquid petroleum gas – LPG – is, in the truest sense of the word, dangerous like fire.
 LPG is heavier than air and forms invisible lakes when it escapes from a tank.
 This means that there is a high risk of fire and explosion if someone only throws away a burning cigarette butt.
 But this is not the case when natural gas or hydrogen escapes.
 These gases are much lighter than air and quickly disappear through the ventilation.

-The entire support and installation of the MSR gas warning system in the Great Mosque of Algiers was carried out by the MSR partner Daman Tech Safety & Security Technologies.
+The entire support and installation of the MSR gas warning system for gas monitoring in the Great Mosque of Algiers was carried out by the MSR partner Daman Tech Safety & Security Technologies.
 The gas warning system complies with EN 50545, VDI 2053 and EMC Directive 2014/30/EU.